elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-command-is-used-to-configure-the-device-name-on-a-router.md

 url: /learn/computer-science/questions/what-command-is-used-to-configure-the-device-name-on-a-router
 score: -1.0
 related_article1:
-    id: 165680
+    id: 165681
+    title: >-
-    title: Which command provides a brief overview of the status of all interfaces on a router?
+        How can you verify the routing table on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
+    url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
 related_article2:
-    id: 165681
+    id: 165673
+    title: >-
-    title: How can you verify the routing table on a router?
+        Which command saves the current configuration on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
+    url: /learn/computer-science/questions/which-command-saves-the-current-configuration-on-a-router
 related_article3:
-    id: 165674
+    id: 165676
-    title: What is the purpose of the 'no shutdown' command in router interface configuration?
+    title: >-
+        What is the difference between an IPv4 subnet mask and an IPv6 prefix length?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-the-no-shutdown-command-in-router-interface-configuration
+    url: /learn/computer-science/questions/what-is-the-difference-between-an-ipv4-subnet-mask-and-an-ipv6-prefix-length
 related_article4:
     id: 165674
+    title: >-
-    title: What is the purpose of the 'no shutdown' command in router interface configuration?
+        What is the purpose of the 'no shutdown' command in router interface configuration?
     subject: Computer Science
     url: /learn/computer-science/questions/what-is-the-purpose-of-the-no-shutdown-command-in-router-interface-configuration
 related_article5:
-    id: 165681
+    id: 165677
-    title: How can you verify the routing table on a router?
+    title: >-
+        Which command is used to set the hostname of a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
+    url: /learn/computer-science/questions/which-command-is-used-to-set-the-hostname-of-a-router
 ---

 &nbsp;